jundalisay/superblist/content/en/superphysics/principles/chapter-07b.md

-## The Perceiver is the State of Perception
+## The Perceiver is to Perception as Consciousness is to Existence
 <!-- of Existence -->

 While mind can be either active or inactive, the perceiver can only be 'on' or 'off' just as something can exist or not exist.